SeanKilleen/seankilleen.github.io/_posts/2019-08-28-improve-your-technical-interviews.md

 ## Findings --> Concerns --> Questions --> Conversation

-OK, so say I've made some notes or seen some "flags" on a resume, and I want to address them in a fair way.
+OK, so say I've made some notes or seen some "flags" on a resume, and I want to address them but in a way that is truly open and keeps me rooting for the interviewee.

+* I note my findings while reading through the resume.
+I encourage myself to be critical, and I don't hold back.
+I'm picky even.
+* I take a step back, and I think about what concerns these findings give me, or what areas I need to follow up on / challenge / explore further.
+* At this point, my findings are no longer relevant.
+I am only considering the concerns I've surfaced.
+Oftentimes, I disregard some of my findings as unhelpful, because they aren't tied to a real concern that I can express.
+* I create open-ended questions based on these concerns to explore things further.
+* In the interview, we have a conversation around these questions, where I am rooting for someone and genuinely trying to get to know them.

+I have found that this allows me to explore concerns I might have while providing someone space to speak about them in an open way, which usually tells me if a concern is actually a concern.

 ## The Importance of Open-Ended Questions